 Medical care provided by doctors and hospitals in Peru is below average compared to the world population.
 The country provides 1.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 13 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
+For example, only about 13 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Supply with drinking water

 The graph shows the development of the drinking water supply in Peru.
 The direct and permanent supply of tested drinking water is shown in green.
 The red line shows the percentage of the population that is supplied with additional measures.
 In this case all origins such as tested springs or supplied water are included.